eikouji/catch-the-fish/README.md

 # catch-the-fish #
-A simple Whack-a-mole game made with Javascript.
+A simple Whack-a-mole type game made with Javascript.

 Instead of moles, I decided to use a fish image.
-So, the game is now catch the fish.
+So, the game is now Catch the Fish.

 # Rules of the Game #
 The timer will start.